How to Teach Sight Words (What Parents Need to Know)

 I have a confession: I used to tell my students’ parents that their children needed to memorize the sight words.

-Now that I’m a parent, I’ve learned there is a better and easier way to learn sight words.
+Now that I’m a parent of a dyslexic child, I’ve learned there is a better and easier way to learn sight words.
 This is how to teach sight words to your child.

 Disclosure: This post may contain affiliate links; read more here.